Nepiki/Guides/Go-Go-Ackman-achievement-guide-and-roadmap.md

 Defeat Sandman without being harmed or using weapons.

 _Mole Angel is level 3-2's boss.
 You must defeat him without using any subweapons or bombs.
-Another fairly easy boss.
+Another fairly simple boss.
 All he does is dig himself down into the sand and move at you from underneath, when he gets under you he will go back to the surface, causing a sand geyser that will hurt you.
 Fortunately, the geyser's hit box is pretty small and you don't have to move very far to avoid damage.
 When the geyser goes down you can then hurt Mole Angel.
 He will dig himself back in the sand afterward and repeat the process._

 ---------------------------------------------------------------------------------------------